digas99/wanikani-kanji-highlighter/README.md

 If you hover over another highlighted kanji, the popup with the details will automatically update.

 When you no longer wish to have the popup visible, you can click anywhere on the page not covered by it, and it will collapse.

+### Kanji Search:
+You can search for any Kanji taught on WaniKani, even if you didn't learn it yet, through the search bar in the extension popup.

+The search can be done in two ways:
+- **Name of the kanji:** writing the name of a kanji will show immediately all matches for that name (sometimes, different kanji have the same name)
+- **Kanji itself:** writing the kanji itslef, will show, not only that kanji, but all the similar kanji

+The result of the search is the character for the kanji, followed by its names and readings.

 ### Blacklisting a Site:
 If you feel like the extension is being problematic on a specific website, or you simply don't want it to run in it, you can blacklist it on the extension popup.
 There will be a red button saying **Don't Run On This Site**.